charmplusplus/charm4py/README.rst

 Contact
 -------

-`Forum`_:
 We want feedback from the community.
-If you have feature suggestions, support questions or general comments, please visit our forum.
+If you have feature suggestions, support questions or general comments, please visit our `forum`_.

 Main author at <jjgalvez@illinois.edu>